2decomp-fft/2decomp-fft/README.md

 ### Caliper

 The library [caliper](https://github.com/LLNL/Caliper) can be used to profile the execution of the code.
-The version 2.9.0 was tested and is supported.
+The version 2.9.0 was tested and is supported, version 2.8.0 has also been tested and is still expected to work.
 Please note that one must build caliper and decomp2d against the same C/C++/Fortran compilers and MPI libray.
 For build instructions, please check [here](https://github.com/LLNL/Caliper#building-and-installing) and [here](https://software.llnl.gov/Caliper/CaliperBasics.html#build-and-install).
 Below is a suggestion for the compilation of the library using the GNU compilers:

 ```
 git clone https://github.com/LLNL/Caliper.git caliper_github